michaeltccd/ITSE1430-docs/Labs/Lab 3/readme.md

 # Contact Manager (ITSE 1430)
 ## Version 1.0

-In this lab you will create a Windows Forms application to manage contacts for someon.
+In this lab you will create a Windows Forms application to manage contacts for someone.
 In this application we will only track their name and email address.

 *Note: This program will not actually send any emails.
 We are going to simulate that functionality.*